mongare-k/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59 A function that prints the 9 times table, starting from 0 Function that adds two integers and returns the result
+Function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59 A function that prints the 9 times table, starting from 0 Function that adds two integers and returns the result Function that prints all natural numbers from n to 98, followed by a new line